goweki/loci/README.md

 npm run build
 ```

-- The output of the build process is stored in the .next directory by default.
+- The output of the build process is stored in the `/.next` directory by default.

-To start the server in production mode
+To start the server in production mode:

 ```bash
 npm run start